emtilt/ph410s21/_pages/about.md

 ### Readings

 Reading is an essential part of PH 410!
 Reading the text before class is very important.
-Lecture is to clarify your understanding, to help you make sense of the material.
-I will assume you have done the required readings in advance!
+Our class meetings are to clarify your understanding, and to help you make sense of the material.
+I will assume you have done the required readings in advance and I will not simply lecture aloud about stuff you should have read!
 Griffiths is one of the best (and most readable) texts I know of - it will make a huge difference if you spend the time and effort to carefully read and follow the text.
 The [calendar](./calendar/) has the details on reading assignments.